kec0811/bobrossmarkdown/README.md

 ## **Legacy**

 Sadly, Bob Ross passed away on July 4, 1995, but his legacy continues.
-His approach to painting and his outlook on life continue to inspire new generations or artists and non-artist alike.
+His approach to painting and his outlook on life continue to inspire new generations or artists and non-artists alike.

 ## **Learn More**